University Hospitals of Morecambe Bay NHS Foundation Trust

 Patients with dementia are more vulnerable to feeling disconnected and isolated from others, with reduced levels of social engagement and meaningful interaction.
 Many struggle to fill the time when in hospital, which has a short and long term impact on their mood, mental health, memory and physical recovery.

-The On Ward service provides volunteers from Royal Voluntary Service who provide engagement and social interaction to patients on the wards.
+The On Ward service provides volunteers from Royal Voluntary Service that offer engagement and social interaction to patients on the wards.
 Volunteers engage with the patients in chosen meaningful and engaging activities.
 As companionship and social interaction are integral to positive mental health and mood, the service aims to provide company and reassurance to the patients through the volunteers.

 - Arts and crafts